Memorization to Generalization: Emergence of Diffusion Models from Associative Memory: Relative Energy Gap

-Using \Cref{eqn:relative-energy-gap}, we computed the average relative energy gap and recorded our results in Figs. (\ref{fig:cifar10-rel-energy}) and (\ref{fig:all-relative-energy}).
-The shaded regions reported in these figures represent the standard deviations computed from using $\tilde{u}_\text{target}$, and the average relative energy gap as the mean value.
+Using Eq.~(\ref{eqn:relative-energy-gap}), we computed the average relative energy gap and recorded our results in Fig.~(\ref{fig:all-relative-energy}).
+The shaded regions reported in this figure represent the standard deviations computed from using $\tilde{u}_\text{target}$, and the average relative energy gap as the mean value.
 Since at some training data size $K$, there might be very few samples in one of the three sets, we opted not to include the relative energy gap of such sets, partly due to their large variance.
 Similar to the basin of attraction experiment, we determine whether a set is too small if the number of its samples is less than $0.1\%$ of its corresponding synthetic set.
-Finally, for our interpolation values $\bar{\alpha} = \{0, \dots, \frac{\pi}{2}\}$ detailed in \Cref{alg:relative_energy} and used in \Cref{eqn:relative-potential-discrete}, we generate $20$ points starting from 0 to $\frac{\pi}{2}$ using linear spacing.
+Finally, for our interpolation values $\bar{\alpha} = \{0, \dots, \frac{\pi}{2}\}$ used for Eq.~(\ref{eqn:relative-potential-discrete}), we generate $20$ points starting from 0 to $\frac{\pi}{2}$ using linear spacing.